nats-io/nats-architecture-and-design/adr/ADR-44.md

 guaranteed to be representative of the cluster and is particularly problematic in long running clients as the server may have been upgraded since last `INFO` call.

-In future we could have clients assert that a certain API call requires a certain Feature Level but it was felt that today that would not be feasible to do given the amount of clients and their current state.
+In the future we could have clients assert that a certain API call requires a certain API Level but it was felt that today that would not be feasible to do given the amount of clients and their current state.

 # Implementation Targets

 For 2.11 we should: